How Many Personal Injury Claims Go to Court?

 Your personal injury solicitor will carry on negotiating up until your court date and it may still be possible to settle your claim before the trial is scheduled to begin.

-In the unlikely event that the case does go to court, your solicitor will make sure you’re prepared and will be at your side throughout.
+In the unlikely event that your case does go to court, your solicitor will make sure you’re prepared and will be at your side throughout.
 They’ll present the evidence supporting your claim and a judge will make the final decision – there won’t be a jury involved.

 Why is my personal injury case going to trial?